 3Connecting Theory and Practice

 Learn the skills to connect knowledge learned in the classroom to real-world situations through practical, hands-on courses such as Translation and Interpreting Practicum, Teaching Practicum-Japanese Language, and Fieldwork.

 CIC curriculum includes many different ways to ensure that students’ education does not end in the classroom.
-As a rule, all students participate in the Study Abroad Program in the fall semester of their second year, and the Dual Language Pathway enables students to fulfill graduation requirements by taking courses conducted in English.
+As a rule, all students participate in the Study Abroad Program in the fall semester of their second year.